sakhnik/neovim/README.md

-# Improved Diff Mode Fork for neovim
+## linematch diff mode: Improved Diff Mode Fork for neovim

 This fork was created to improve the diff mode of neovim to show more useful information when comparing lines between files in diff view.
 Line comparisons